Search

 No. Avian influenza viruses can be classified as low pathogenic avian influenza viruses and high pathogenic avian influenza viruses.

-Low pathogenic avian influenza (LPAI) means that the virus causes a mild disease like ruffled feathers and decreased egg production.
+Low pathogenic avian influenza (LPAI) means that the virus causes a mild disease like ruffled feathers and decreased egg production, or no signs of illness at all.

 High pathogenic avian influenza (HPAI) causes severe disease and is extremely contagious.
 HPAI can cause up to 100% of an infected flock to die.